openfl/lime/README.md

     lime rebuild tools

-While current Lime projects (and the Lime tools) use the standard Lime binary, OpenFL uses the legacy Lime 1 binary when targeting native platforms.
+While current Lime projects (and the Lime tools) use the standard Lime binary, by default, OpenFL uses the legacy Lime 1 binary when targeting native platforms.
 To rebuild Lime legacy, you can use the "legacy" define:

     lime rebuild windows -Dlegacy